conversationai/wikidetox/conversation_reconstruction/dataflow/ingest_revisions/README.md

 # Wikipedia Talk Page Ingestion

-This folder contains tools for ingesting revisions from a Wikipedia into BigQuery records.
+This folder contains tools for ingesting revisions from a Wikipedia into cloud storage in json format.

 ## Prerequisites